-10.1 Participate in the development of a multi-agency conservation agreement.
+10.1 Participate in the development of a multi-agency conservation action plan.

-The development of a multi-agency candidate conservation agreement between landowner and resource agencies and the USFWS is planned.
-The plan will have agency action plans with commitments for activities and timetables for signatory agencies.
-While the WDFW Recovery Plan provides general direction for recovery, the Action Plans are expected to identify specific recovery activities for each signatory agency.
+The development of a multi-agency 5-year action plan that identifies immediate priorities and responsibilities is planned.
+While the WDFW Recovery Plan provides general direction for recovery, the action plan will identify specific recovery activities for each cooperating agency, and will be updated every 5 years.